spyre-project/spyre/README.md

 - ca-certificates
 - zip

-Also, go-dep from https://github.com/golang/dep is needed. `go install github.com/golang/dep` should be sufficiant.

 Once everything has been installed, just type `make`.
 This should download archives for _musl-libc_, _openssl_, _yara_, build those and then build _spyre_.